jcardibofth2k/Gopro336a/README.md

 Deobfuscated and partialy remaped manually

-This is a WIP and contributions to improve this will be accepted
+This is a WIP and WILL get better with time Contributions to improve this will be accepted

 ```
 1st, Deobfuscated